 Name

 • 13.
-Information about emergency measures.
-This section provides textual information about the possibility of an emergency occurring directly at waste disposal sites, about its possible consequences and methods of localization.
+Information on emergency measures.
+This section provides information in text form about the possibility of emergency situation directly at waste disposal sites, about its possible consequences and methods of localization.
 The development of this section is necessary:

-• in the presence on the balance sheet or in the operation of disposal facilities or long-term storage of hazardous waste (landfills, sludge dumps, tailings, silt ponds, ash dumps, etc.), as well as waste incineration plants;
+• if there are on the balance sheet or operation of disposal facilities or long-term storage of hazardous waste (landfills, sludge dumps, tailings dumps, sludge dumps, ash dumps, etc.), as well as waste incineration installations;

-• storage of waste of the 1st class of danger for the environment (except for places where fluorescent lamps are stored);
+• storage of waste of the 1st class of hazard for the environment (except for places where fluorescent lamps are stored);

-• storage of liquid or pasty waste of the 2nd class of danger to the environment;
+• storage of liquid or paste waste of the 2nd class of hazard for the environment;

-• to reduce the amount of waste generation;
+• to reduce the amount of waste generated;

-• introduction of technologies for processing, use, disposal of waste;
+• introduction of technologies for processing, use, and neutralization of waste;

-• organization and additional equipment of waste storage sites that meet environmental requirements;
+• organization and additional equipment of waste storage sites that meet the applicable environmental requirements;

 • removal (for the purpose of processing, neutralization, disposal, etc.) of previously accumulated waste;

-• conducting environmental monitoring at the waste disposal site;
+• conducting environmental monitoring at a waste disposal site;

 • otherwise reducing the impact of generated waste on the state of the environment.

-Materials on ongoing (planned) measures to reduce the impact of generated waste on the state of the environment are presented in the table.
+Materials on ongoing (planned) measures to reduce the impact of generated waste on the environment are presented in the table.

 • 15.
-Proposals on waste disposal limits.
-This section indicates the list and amount of wastes expected to be disposed of for a five-year period (broken down by years).
+Proposals for waste disposal limits.
+This section indicates the list and quantity of waste expected to be disposed of over a five-year period (broken down by year).

 • 16.
 Applications.
-The appendix contains the following materials:
+The application contains the following materials:

-• documents confirming the data of the material and raw materials balance and production indicators;
+• documents confirming the data of the material balance and production indicators;

-• documents confirming the intention to dispose of waste at specialized facilities, transfer (or receive) waste for the purpose of their use as secondary raw materials, collection and transportation of waste (for example, copies of contracts);
+• documents confirming the intention to dispose of waste at specialized facilities, transfer (or receive) waste for the purpose of using it as secondary raw materials, collection and transportation of waste (for example, copies of contracts);

-• copies of reporting documentation on the facts of acceptance and transfer of waste;
+• copies of reporting documentation on the facts of waste reception and transfer;

-• map-scheme of the industrial site with indication of waste disposal facilities.
+• schematic map of the industrial site indicating waste disposal facilities.

-The draft norms for waste generation and limits for their disposal include the following tables.
+The draft standards for waste generation and limits on their disposal contain the following tables.

 • 1.
-Material and raw material balance of the movement of raw materials, materials.
+Material and raw materials balance of movement of raw materials.

 • 2.
 Material balance of technological processes (material balance is calculated if metals are used in the technological process).

 • 3.
-Calculation of waste generation standards, determined relative to a unit of manufactured products by the calculation and analytical method.
+Calculation of waste generation standards determined relative to a unit of manufactured products using the calculation and analytical method.

 • 4.
 Calculation of the group standard for waste generation and the total volume of waste generation.

 • 5.
-Calculation of waste generation standards, determined relative to the unit of raw materials used by the calculation and analytical method.
+Calculation of waste generation standards determined relative to a unit of raw materials used by the calculation and analytical method.

 • 6.
-Calculation of waste generation standards by the statistical method.
+Calculation of waste generation standards using the statistical method.

 • 8.
-Characteristics of treatment facilities and sludge of household and industrial wastewater and water treatment.
+Characteristics of treatment facilities and sludge from domestic and industrial wastewater and water treatment.

 • 9.
-Characteristics of dust and gas cleaning devices and equipment for air purification.
+Characteristics of dust and gas purification devices and air purification equipment.

 • 10.
 List, physical and chemical characteristics